 Students who have questions or concerns regarding course attendance requirements, grades on assignments or exams, etc. are expected to follow the communication links outlined in the Guideline for Communication of Undergraduate Student Program Concerns.

 There are a number of resources to help you be successful.
-Resources differ based on the program location so check with your advisor or faculty member for the specifics.
+Resources differ based on the program location so check with your adviser or faculty member for the specifics.